cdk8s-team/cdk8s-examples/typescript/nextcloud-with-grafana/README.md

 - certificate issuer
 - victoria metrics
 - grafana

 ## Config

-you can config project using `yamls/config.yaml` and these values at the top of `main.ts`
+You can config project using `yamls/config.yaml` and these values at the top of `main.ts`

 ```js
 const YAMLS_PATH = "../yamls/";
 const CONFIG_PATH = path.join(YAMLS_PATH, "config.yaml");